voder-ai/eslint-plugin-traceability/docs/security-incidents/SECURITY-INCIDENT-2025-11-18-semantic-release-bundled-npm.known-error.md

 **Planned Follow-ups:**

-- Periodically re-run `npx dry-aged-deps --format=json --check` when updating dev dependencies to identify a safe, vulnerability-free version of `@semantic-release/npm` or an alternative release mechanism.
+- Periodically re-run `npm run deps:maturity -- --format=json --check` when updating dev dependencies to identify a safe, vulnerability-free version of `@semantic-release/npm` or an alternative release mechanism.
 - When a safe, dry-aged-compatible upgrade path is available, migrate to a newer semantic-release/npm toolchain and retire this known error record by adding a **Resolved** section documenting the change.

 Created autonomously by voder.ai